cascutter/Homework-5-Day-Planner/README.md

 # Homework 5: Day Planner

 Homework 5: Day Planner is a simple calendar application that allows the user to save events for each hour of the work day.
-It runs in the browser and features dyncamically updated HTML and CSS powered by jQuery.
+It runs in the browser and features dynamically updated HTML and CSS powered by JavaSCript using jQuery.

 ## Motivation